Abiodun001-world/full-stack-open/README.md

 To get started with the course, follow these steps:

 1. Clone this repository to your local machine using `git clone https://github.com/UniversityOfHelsinki/full-stack-open.git`.
-2. Navigate to the course directory: `cd full-stack-open-`.
+2. Navigate to the course directory: `cd full-stack-open`.
 3. Follow the instructions in each part's README file to complete the exercises and assignments.

 ## Course Structure